Roland-Huisman/Digital_VC8E_M869R_Point_Plot_Controller/Power/readme.md

 This original power had even a feedback loop.
 So it regulates the voltage directly on the M869 board.
 In this case you have two GND wires, two -15V wires and two +15V wires.

+(For all options you need to connect the GND to GND HQ loop wire on the connector.)